cheretbe/notes/mikrotik/config-examples/two_wans_mangle.md

 #### Set up external access from more than one wan interface

 :question: When interface name can be used?
 Works for pppoe and l2tp connections.
-Check for dynamic routes
+Check for dynamic routes, acquired via DHCP

 Pre-requisites
 ```